Places To Visit In Edinburgh

-The first walk to enjoy in Edinburgh is along the Royal Mile.
-This famous cobbled street links Edinburgh Castle at its upper end and at the lower end of Royal Mile stands the 17th century Palace of Holyroodhouse, which is the official Scottish residence of the British Monarch – HM The Queen.
+The first walk to enjoy in Edinburgh is along The Royal Mile.
+This famous cobbled street links Edinburgh Castle at its upper end and at the lower end of The Royal Mile stands the 17th century Palace of Holyroodhouse, which is the official Scottish residence of the British Monarch – HM The Queen.

 Royal Mile has changed little over the centuries and there are still numerous cobbled side streets with stone staircases.
-Royal Mile if fringed by numerous pubs, restaurants, street performers and souvenir shops – including many selling the famous Scottish knitwear, shortbread and tartan.
+Royal Mile if fringed by numerous pubs, restaurants, street performers and souvenir shops – including many selling the famous Scottish knitwear, shortbread, and tartan.

 2Explore Edinburgh’s beautiful castle

-Edinburgh’s iconic castle sits on top of a seven million-year-old extinct volcano at the upper end of Royal Mile.
-The castle was first built in the 12th century, but much of it dates from the 16th century and it has always played an important part in Scottish history.
+Edinburgh’s iconic castle sits on top of a seven million-year-old extinct volcano at the upper end of The Royal Mile.
+The castle was first built in the 12th century, but much of it dates from the 16th century, and it has always played an important part in Scottish history.
 The castle is home to the Scottish Crown Jewels and the Stone of Destiny which is a weathered stone on which Scottish kings and queens sat during their coronation.

 Not only is the Edinburgh Castle historically significant it is also a great viewpoint over the city.
 Some of the best viewpoints around the Edinburgh Castle are from the Argyle Battery or locate Lang Stairs which give access to the Upper Ward of the Castle.